App-vNext/Polly/docs/strategies/circuit-breaker.md

 ❌ DON'T

-Use a collection of Circuit Breakers and explicitly call `ExecuteAsync`
+Use a collection of Circuit Breakers and explicitly call `ExecuteAsync`:

 <!-- snippet: circuit-breaker-anti-pattern-3 -->
 ```cs